greymd/teip/README.md

 # License

-## Modules imported from other repositories
+## Modules imported/referenced from other repositories

 Thank you so much for helpful modules!